ndustrialio/contxt-sdk-js/docs/AssetAttributes.md

 <a name="AssetAttributes+getValuesByAttributeId"></a>

 ### contxtSdk.assets.attributes.getValuesByAttributeId(assetId, assetAttributeId, paginationOptions) ⇒ <code>Promise</code>
-Gets the requested page of asset attribute values
+Gets a paginated list of asset attribute values for a particular attribute of a particular asset

 API Endpoint: '/assets/:assetId/attributes/:attributeId/values'
 Method: GET